ane/ane.github.io/_posts/2015-1-1-side-effects-of-functional-programming.markdown

 - oop
 ---

-How does learning functional programming affect the way you write imperative code?
 From a perspective of traditional, imperative programming, functional programming seems strange and counterintuitive.
 Yet there is beauty in its strangeness, though it might be difficult to see at a glance.
 Once you see it, everything changes.

 <!--break-->